mbohutinska/PolyplChapter/README.md

 ``qsub filterScaffoldsChapter.sh ``

-You will find the filtering script (for slurm cluster) together with the output file in the folder PartB.
+You will find the filtering script (for PBS cluster) together with the output file in the folder PartB.
 You may use the output as an example dataset for the next steps.

 2. download locally and continue the tutorial in AdegenetPolyplChapter.R by following commands and comments shown by hash tags.